rust-lang-ru/book/rustbook-ru/nostarch/chapter17.md

 You can get different behavior if needed by using other kinds of channels or other kinds of streams more generally.
-Let’s see one of those in practice by combining a stream of time intervals with this stream of messages.
+Let’s see one of those in practice by combining a stream of time intervals with this stream of сообщения.

 ### Merging Streams

 First, let’s create another stream, which will emit an item every millisecond if we let it run directly.
-For simplicity, we can use the `sleep` function to send a message on a delay and combine it with the same approach we used in `get_messages` of creating a stream from a channel.
+For simplicity, we can use the `sleep` function to send a message on a delay and combine it with the same approach we used in `получить_сообщения` of creating a stream from a channel.
 The difference is that this time, we’re going to send back the count of intervals that have elapsed, so the return type will be `impl Stream<Item = u32>`, and we can call the function `get_intervals` (see Listing 17-36).